TedGoas/Dante/site/work/2020-02-01-community-health.md

 title: Community Health Dashboard
 indexColor: bg-blue-7
 body_class: work
-excerpt: Designing a dashboard that helps clients see the return on their investment while reducing customer support overhead.
+excerpt: I led the discovery and design of a dashboard that helps clients see the return on their investment while reducing customer support overhead.
 ---

 At Stack Overflow, we work with our Enterprise clients to manage their own private Stack Overflow community.
 But understanding a community’s metrics wasn’t always easy.